+Ice Fishing

-Ice Fishing (4-8 Cub Scouts - 1 as voice off stage)
+(4-8 Cub Scouts - 1 as voice off stage)

 Small group of Cub Scouts are ice fishermen and they walk to the center of the stage.

 Cub Scout #1: Look, this is good spot to start drilling the ice!

 Cub Scout #2: Yes!
 This is a good place.

 (All Cub Scouts starts using a manual ice drill to cut through the ice.)

 Offstage Voice: There are no fish there!
 (Cub Scouts jump and look around.)

 Cub Scout #1: Let's try over there.

+Cub Scout #2: Yes.
+We will drill again.

-Cub Scouts take their drills and they move to a new location and start to drill through the ice.)
+(Cub Scouts take their drills and they move to a new location and start to drill through the ice.)

 Offstage Voice: There are no fish there!
 (Cub Scouts jump and look around.)

-Cub Scouts take their drills and they move to a new location and start to drill through the ice.)

-Offstage Voice: There are no fish there!

-(Cub Scouts jump and look around.)

-Cub Scouts jump and look around.)

-Cub Scouts is jump and look around.)

-Cub Scouts jump and look around.)

 Cub Scout #1: I think we'd better try a different spot.

 Cub Scout #2: Yes.
 That looks better over there.

 (Cub Scouts take the drills and they move to a new location and start to drill through the ice.)
 Offstage Voice: Listen, you guys, I'm the ice rink manager and THERE ARE NO FISH THERE!